Intersection car accidents often involve head-on collisions, resulting in serious and life-changing injuries.

 - Miscalculation of speed or distance: Intersection accidents happen when drivers miscalculate the speed or distance of other vehicles.

-- Distracted driving: Distractions include the use of a mobile phone, car stereo, GPS devices, or passengers in the vehicle.
+- Distracted driving: Distractions include using a mobile phone, car stereo, GPS devices, or passengers in the vehicle.

 Injuries Due To Intersection Accidents